ethsana/sana-docs/docs/working-with-ant/configuration.md

 *default* `/dnsaddr/bootnode.ethswarm.org`

-This is a [multiaddr](https://github.com/multiformats/multiaddr) specifying the Bee bootnodes used for bootstrapping the network.
+This is a [multiaddr](https://github.com/multiformats/multiaddr) specifying the Ant bootnodes used for bootstrapping the network.
 It can be multiple values.

-By default a node connects to the Swarm mainnet.
+By default a node connects to the Sana mainnet.
 When using a private or test network, network specific bootnodes must be set.

-Any Bee node in a network can act as a bootnode.
+Any Ant node in a network can act as a bootnode.

 #### --cache-capacity